-This is a practical course combining computer-based composition and audio editing skills with live production.
-Students will learn key music skills, using a variety of media to create a variety of original musical works.
+This is a practical course combining computer-based music creation and live performance using technology.
+Students will learn key music making and performance skills, as well as industry skills involving technology.

 In composition, students will use MIDI, audio recordings, and sampling techniques to develop their understanding of the elements of music and the properties of sound.
-In production, students will use stage equipment and technology, including mixing desks and lighting consoles to create live performance environments.
-They will undertake live sound engineering, stage lighting and programming and participation in performance events.
+In performance, student's will perform group works with technology used to enhance performance.
+They will use some stage equipment and technology such as lighting consoles to create live performance environments.

-- Set-up and manage a PA for a musical performance, including appropriate mixing and sound control - Demonstrate facility with relevant studio recording equipment to record various musical ensembles - Use a location-based recording system to record live performances - Become familiar with a variety of Music software, being able to sample, manipulate and create musical compositions through this format - Explore the history and function of a variety of musical technologies - Use digital music equipment, including Launch Pads, Drum Machines & DJ Consoles.
+- Perform as a group using instruments enhanced by technology. - Become familiar with a variety of Music software, being able to sample, manipulate and create musical compositions through this format, such as Ableton Live and Adobe Audition. - Explore the history and function of a variety of musical technologies - Use digital music equipment, including Launch Pads, Drum Machines and DJ Consoles

 - Technical skills assessment

 - Aspects of technology impact and development

 - Written assessment

-- Performance production
+- Performance

 - Composition

-- Analysis and reflection